 - Muscle imbalances

 - Scapular winging

-These are just a few of the conditions that we have treated and we are continually exploring new ideas.
-As over 85% of Kinesio Tex Tape applications are for non-athletes, there is a good chance that YOU may benefit from Kinesio Tape.
+However, these are just a few of the conditions that we have treated and we are continually exploring new ideas.
+Over 85% of Kinesio Tex Tape uses are for non-athletes.
+So, there’s a good chance that YOU may benefit from Kinesio Tape.

-How it works The big picture is the tape microscopically lifts the skin and allows the circulatory and lymphatic systems to move blood and lymph more effectively, allowing the body to be more efficient in its own natural healing process.
-What the tape ultimately accomplishes depends on the direction and amount of stretch applied to the tape.
-Different techniques applying Kinesio Tape can reduce pain, promote healing, encourage strengthening, decrease swelling, promote correct posture, and facilitate proper joint motions.
+The tape microscopically lifts the skin and allows the circulatory and lymphatic systems to move blood and lymph more effectively.
+To clarify, this allows the body to be more efficient in its own natural healing process.
+Ultimately, what the tape accomplishes depends on the direction and amount of stretch applied to the tape.
+In addition, different techniques applying Kinesio Tape can reduce pain, promote healing, encourage strengthening, decrease swelling, promote correct posture, and facilitate proper joint motions.

 Interested in learning more about Kinesio Tape and how it might benefit you?
 Contact us and we can discuss whether it can benefit you.